playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 ### Rendering `ng-template`

 Because we're using a `div` to act as the parent element of the portal's contents, there might be a flash of the `div` on screen before our `ngAfterViewInit` occurs.
-This flash happens because a `div` is an HTML element, which renders its contents on screen, then our `ngAfterViewInit` goes back and removes the `div` from the DOM.
+This flash happens because a `div` is an HTML element that renders its contents on the screen, and then our `ngAfterViewInit` goes back and removes the `div` from the DOM.

 As such, we may want to use an `ng-template`, which does not render to the DOM in the first place: